 In terms of the transport sector, the EAC's common market necessitates a well-integrated transport network, which is expected to cost approximately USD 20 billion to achieve.
 These funds will be utilised for a complete overhaul of the main transport corridors, with an initial focus on railways and ports.
 Some of the challenges facing these projects have been disagreements between member countries and funding constraints, both of which the member states are trying to resolve amicably.
-Projects focused on the main regional transport corridors, the Central Corridor from the port of Dar es Salaam to Burundi and Rwanda and the Northern Corridor from the port of Mombasa to Rwanda via Uganda are expected to require investment of USD 2.0 billion and USD 2.1 billion, respectively.
-Additionally, Kenya, South Sudan and Ethiopia have embarked on a new trade route from a new port of Lamu, Kenya (currently under construction) which is expected to include an oil pipeline and refinery at Lamu and is expected to cost USD 23 billion in total.48
+Projects focused on the main regional transport corridors, the Central Corridor from the port of Dar es Salaam to Burundi and Rwanda and the Northern Corridor from the port of Mombasa to Rwanda via Uganda, are expected to require investment of USD 2.0 billion and USD 2.1 billion, respectively.
+Additionally, Kenya, South Sudan and Ethiopia have embarked on a new trade route from a new port of Lamu, Kenya (currently under construction) which is expected to include an oil pipeline and refinery at Lamu and is expected to cost USD 23 billion in total.51

-Transport infrastructure is a major issue for the EAC, and an equally large opportunity for construction firms, particularly in countries like Uganda where only 15 per cent. of its 20,000 kilometre national road network is tarmac.
+Transport infrastructure is a major issue for the EAC, and an equally large opportunity for construction firms, particularly in countries like Uganda where only 15 per cent. of its 20,000 kilometre national road network is tarmac and Kenya, where the government plans to construct 10,000 kilometres of roads in the next three years.
 Additionally, the Tanzanian government spent USD 470 million on building roads, railways, bridges and ports in 2013, a trend which is expected to continue in the short to medium term.
-Kenya, Uganda and Rwanda are also considering the construction of a super-highway from Mombasa, Kenya to Kigali, Rwanda which is intended to have six lanes, with construction planned to begin in 2016.49
+Kenya, Uganda and Rwanda are also considering the construction of a super-highway from Mombasa, Kenya to Kigali, Rwanda which is intended to have six lanes, with construction planned to begin in 2016.
+52

 From a construction perspective, there is considerable long term potential offered by Kenya, Uganda and Tanzania.
 This growth is anticipated to be underpinned by robust population fundamentals, growing commercial and industrial bases, significant investment into mineral and hydrocarbon wealth and governments committed to addressing current housing shortages.
-The opportunity presented by these three countries in particular is expected to be similar in both the residential and non-residential building sectors.50
+The opportunity presented by these three countries in particular is expected to be similar in both the residential and non-residential building sectors.53

 Funding remains a key constraint to the implementation and success of the EAC's infrastructure plans.
 The region has been the beneficiary of significant levels of Chinese funding.
 Similar to most Sub-Sahara African countries, East African nations have introduced PPPs to encourage private investment as a means to raise financing.
-In addition, a number of international financiers have looked to assist East Africa including, inter alia, the African Development Bank, the World Bank, Agence Française de Développement and Kuwait Fund of Arab Economic Development.51
+In addition, a number of international financiers have looked to assist East Africa including, inter alia, the African Development Bank, the World Bank, International Finance Corporation, Development Bank of South Africa, Agence Française de Développement and Asian Development Bank.54

-From a Kenyan perspective, BMI expects the construction industry to grow from USD 2.1 billion in 2014 to USD 3.5 billion in 2018, at a CAGR of 10.5 per cent.
+From a Kenyan perspective, BMI expects the construction industry to grow from USD 2.1 billion in 2014 to USD 3.3 billion in 2018, at a real CAGR of 7.3 per cent., being negatively affected in 2014 and 2015 as investor confidence has been impacted by growing insecurity.
 The Kenyan government recently passed legislation covering the PPP model which is expected to result in increased use of the model and an increased ability for government to provide funding.
-In addition, the anticipated issuance of Kenya's debut Eurobond, expected to be between USD 1.5 billion and USD 2.0 billion, will be used to fund infrastructure projects post settlement of a USD 600 million syndicated loan due in May 2014.52
+In addition, the successful issuance of Kenya's debut Eurobond, which raised USD 2.0 billion, will be used to fund infrastructure projects post settlement of a USD 600 million syndicated loan due in May 2014.55